 On September 6, 2007, Forgent filed a petition against Wild Basin One & Two, Ltd. ("Wild Basin") in the District Court of Travis County, Texas.
 The petition claims Wild Basin is in breach of contract relating to Forgent's lease agreement by unreasonably withholding and delaying its consent to a pending lease assignment.
 On October 19, 2007, Forgent amended its petition to include claims of fraud and breach of fiduciary duty against Wild Basin.
-Forgent is seeking to recover all damages as a result of the delay in closing its pending assignment, among other damages.
-The trial date for this litigation is currently scheduled for May 19, 2008.
+On June 2, 2008, Wild Basin filed a counterclaim seeking a declaratory judgment that it had complied with its obligations under the lease and was seeking the recovery of attorney's fees.
+On June 5, 2008, Forgent amended its petition to request the Court make declaratory judgments on several issues in the case and to include as a breach of contract claim its claim for withholding amounts that should have been distributed by Wild Basin in the past pursuant to the lease.
+Forgent is seeking to recover all damages as a result of the delay in closing its pending assignment and amounts not distributed in the past, among other damages.
+The Company anticipates participating in mediation with Wild Basin in July 2008.
+The trial date for this litigation has been re-scheduled for July 21, 2008.